jlquaccia/jq2016/_portfolio/themusicproject.md

 ## Results

 My friends were my main focus group for this.
-The feedback that I recieved was very positive.
+The feedback that I received was very positive.
 The app was depicted as very easy to use and a great tool to utilize.

 ## Conclusion

 One of the major lessons I took away from this project was that it is very easy, and time-consuming, to get carried away with adding more and more features to a web application.
 Next time I think I will limit the list of features to what is necessary and not desired.
 I learned a tremendous amount about API's and working with arrays and hashes.
 I hadn't realized just how easy it was to utilize an API with the power of Ruby on Rails.
-Google has become my best friend and greatest resource I could ever have at my fingertips.
+Google has become my best friend and greatest resource.
 I have been more active on StackOverflow as a result of this project, and overall much better at seeking out solutions to the endless sea of questions that I constantly try to tread water in.
-This experiance has been eye-opening and truly valuable.
-I am nowhere near the developer I aspire to be one day but I can say with confidence that I have grown immensely from this project and am well on my way meeting my goal.
+This experience has been eye-opening and truly valuable.
+I am nowhere near the developer I hope to be one day but I can say with confidence that I have grown immensely from this project and am well on my way toward my aspirations.